avanillaslice/TROUBLE/README.md

 This was an interesting project.
 It's sounding like it was more focused on the back-end and the UI wasn't necessary but I appreciated the challenge.
 The biggest issues I had were:
 - Determining the best way to structure the board on a CLI.
-It took a while to figure out that it would be easier to create a large grid of and then use photoshop to overlay pieces.
+It took a while to figure out that it would be easier to create a large grid of "o's" and then use photoshop to overlay pieces.
 Moving them around until it looked right.
 The actual grouping of pixels and property assignment was more time consuming than complicated.
 - Updating the properties of the pieces and places took the most effort.
 Confusing index references with property rich objects got me snagged quite a few